TomEstelrich/TomEstelrich/Readme.md

 ### ⚡️ Quick facts
 - 🔭 I’m a [Ray Wenderlich iOS Bootcamp][RWiOSBootcamp] graduate.
-- 🌱 My last app [Space Xploration][SpaceXploration] has been just released to the App Store.
+- 📱 Creator of [Space Xploration][SpaceXploration], available in the App Store.
 - 👯 I’m always open to collaborate in interesting projects.
 - 💬 Ask me about anything, I am happy to help.
 - 🤪 Fun fact: I was the last one in my inner circle to find out that my thing was coding.